ANSSI-FR/lidi/doc/oneshot.rst

              IP address and port where to receive UDP packets from diode-send --from-mtu <nb_bytes>
-             MTU of the input UDP link [default: 1500] --batch <2..1024>
+             MTU of the input UDP link [default: 1500] --reset-timeout <seconds>
-             Use recvmmsg to receive from 2 to 1024 UDP datagrams at once --reset-timeout <seconds>
              Reset diode if no data are received after duration [default: 2] --decode-threads <0..255>